The Bankrate promise

 You can get a free copy of your credit report from each of the three major credit reporting agencies each year at AnnualCreditReport.com.
 Don’t worry — checking your credit report won’t affect your score.

 Pay down debt

+You might be wondering how to shop for a mortgage without hurting your credit because your score isn’t that great to begin with.
 If your credit score could use improvement, one of the best ways to raise it is to pay down your debt, like credit card balances.
 If doable, pay off a credit card balance in full — bonus points for keeping the balance as low as possible moving forward.

 Keep in mind, though: It might make more sense from a mortgage qualification standpoint to pay down or pay off another loan instead of putting all of your excess funds toward eliminating credit card debt, even if the credit card debt has a higher interest rate.
 That’s because mortgage lenders review your debt-to-income (DTI) ratio through the lens of monthly payments.

 If your student loan payment, for example, is higher than your minimum credit card payment, it might be better to focus your debt payoff strategy on the loan, which would lower your DTI.
 In cases like this, it’s helpful to have an experienced loan officer in your corner to advise you on the best ways to qualify for the lowest rates.

 Improving your credit score before getting a mortgage

 The most attractive interest rates are reserved for borrowers with solid credit scores.
 With a credit score of 740 or higher, you can get a lower interest rate, reducing your monthly payment.

 To improve your score, check for any errors on your credit report that could be dragging it down, such as incorrect contact information or an unreported satisfied loan.
 If you need to dispute anything, contact the credit bureau right away.